Spoilermakers: Purdue stifles No. 21 Minnesota for 20-10 win

 THE TAKEAWAY

-Purdue: The Boilermakers, who were missing three injured starters on offense, have long fielded one of the Big Ten's most potent passing attacks even before coach Jeff Brohm arrived.
-Their defense has been catching up, and this was a solid performance by both the players and the coaches on that side of the ball.
-There's no reason to believe the Boilermakers won't contend all the way to the end for the Big Ten West division title.
+Purdue: There’s no reason to believe the Boilermakers won’t contend for the Big Ten West title, given their strengths, their schedule and the state of the division.
+When a reporter suggested as much to Brohm, he quipped, “I don’t even know any other scores, so I hope you’re right.”

 Minnesota: The only problem with playing so well over the first third of the season was the lack of action in tense situations, particularly for the defense.
-No matter how much coach P.J.
-Fleck and his staff push the one-game-at-a-time approach, letups are part of human nature.
-With the lack of sustained drives by the offense, the defense wasn't fresh down the stretch - and it showed.
+With the lack of sustained drives by the offense, the defense couldn’t have been fresh down the stretch – and it showed.

 UP NEXT